munificent/game-programming-patterns/book/update-method.markdown

 The pattern we'll use to fix this is so simple you probably have it in mind already: *Each entity in the game should encapsulate its own behavior.* This will keep the game loop uncluttered and make it easy to add and remove entities.

-To do this, we need is an *abstraction layer*, and we create that by defining an abstract `update()` method.
+To do this, we need an *abstraction layer*, and we create that by defining an abstract `update()` method.
 The game loop maintains a collection of objects, but it doesn't know their concrete types.
 All it knows is that they have an `update()` method.
 This separates each object's behavior both from the game loop and from the other objects.

 Each frame, the game loop walks the collection and calls `update()` on each object.
 This gives each one a chance to perform one frame's worth of behavior.
 By calling it on all objects every frame, they all behave <span name="simultaneously">simultaneously</span>.